Solived/DisableEngineCutOff/README.md

 ## Installation

-1. Drop the `Solived-NoEngineCutOff` folder into your `resources` directory.
+1. Drop the `Solived-DisableEngineCutOff` folder into your `resources` directory.
-2. Add `ensure Solived-NoEngineCutOff` to your `server.cfg`.
+2. Add `ensure Solived-DisableEngineCutOff` to your `server.cfg`.
 3. Script is scoped to aircraft (configurable vehicle classes) only, with optional blacklist / whitelist filtering by model.
    Open `config.lua` and add any custom aircraft to `Config.ModelList`.
 4. Start your server.
 No keybinds registered ~ depending on player's brake/reverse binds.